 - Ethanol (Alcohol)

-- Scorpion venom (a rare and unlikely cause in the UK)
+- Scorpion venom (a rare and unlikely cause in most countries)

 - Endoscopic retrograde cholangio-pancreatography (ERCP)